top of page

 Morton's Beginnings

-The deeds show that the land on which Morton Memorial was erected was purchased in two lots.
-The first lot was purchased in 1895 from Robert and Elizabeth Riddle for $100.
-Second lot was purchased the next year in 1896 from Robert and Elizabeth Riddle for $140.
-Will Richmond, Sr. came from Sequatchie Valley to work on the construction.
-He married married Mandy Tucker.
-Both the Tuckers and the Richmond’s were staunch Methodists.
-Together they were building the Methodist Church from wood on the lot where the rock church now stands.
-Addie Hoss, wife of North Carolina Bishop E.E.
-Hoss, interrupted and wanted the church build of the mountain stone.
-A new plan was secured, and finally, the stone church was started in 1897.
-It was on the last Sunday in August 1904 when the Bishop E. E. Hoss dedicated Morton Memorial Methodist Church in memory of David Morton, who was the first Secretary of the Church Extension Board of the Methodist Episcopal Church South.
+Land deeds show the property where the current sanctuary stands was purchased in two lots.
+The first was purchased in 1895 from Methodists Robert and Elizabeth Riddle for $100.
+In 1896, the second lot was purchased, also from the Riddles, for $140, around $5,300 today.
+Will Richmond, Sr., also a staunch Methodist from Sequatchie Valley, worked on the construction.
+The Methodist church was originally to be built using wood.
+However, ladies of the church wanted the church made of stone, presumably to match buildings being built at the University of the South down the road in Sewanee.
+A new plan was created, and construction of the stone church was started in 1897.
+It was on the last Sunday in August 1904 when Methodist Bishop Hoss dedicated Morton Memorial Methodist Church in memory of David Morton, who was the first Secretary of the Church Extension Board of the Methodist Episcopal Church South.

 Expansions